Coolnesss/coolnesss.github.io/_posts/2016-12-13-writing-ruby-extensions.markdown

 So this is pretty neat.
 With a few short steps we were able to wrap our C++ class into a full-fledged Ruby class.
 But let's go even further.
 Wouldn't it be cool if our `word_count` method was available on any string in Ruby?
 After all, why make a separate class for something that should clearly be a job of the `String` class.

 Here's where the power of Ruby really shines.
 We can simply monkey-patch the `String` class to include a method that uses our `Frequency` implementation.
-While you probably [actually shouldn't do it his way](http://www.justinweiss.com/articles/3-ways-to-monkey-patch-without-making-a-mess/), we'll just write some simple code for illustration.
+While you probably [actually should not do it his way](http://www.justinweiss.com/articles/3-ways-to-monkey-patch-without-making-a-mess/), we'll just write some simple code for illustration.
 ```ruby
 # frequency.rb
 require './frequency.so'